tanchongmin/strictjson/README.md

-# StrictJSON v6.0.0 - A Structured Output Framework for LLM Outputs
+# StrictJSON v6.1.0 - A Structured Output Framework for LLM Outputs

-## New Functionalities (see Tutorial - LLM YAML Parser.ipynb)
+## New Functionalities (see Tutorial - parse_yaml.ipynb)
 #### Why YAML?
 - YAML is much more concise than JSON, and avoids a lot of problems faced with quotations and brackets
 - YAML also outputs code blocks much better with multi-line literal-block scalar (|), and the code following it can be totally free of any unnecessary backslash escape characters as it is not in a string
 - LLMs now are quite good at interpreting YAML than when this repo was first started

 #### How it works
+- See `Tutorial - parse_yaml.ipynb` for more information.
 - Parses the LLM output as a YAML, and converts it to dict
 - Uses concise `output_format` to save tokens
 - Converts `output_format` into pydantic schema automatically, and uses pydantic to validate output